BadReX/NLGenX/README.md

-# Generating Text from Knowledge Graphs with Sequence to Sequence Learning
+# Learning to generate text from knowledge graphs with Seq2Seq models

-This module is under development.
+This project is under development.
 So far, it has been developed and tested with python 3.6.

-For now, the code can e used to parse RDF data from XML file, apply some preprocessing, and generate datasets for be used for sequence to sequence models.
+For now, the code can be used to parse RDF data from XML files, apply some preprocessing, and generate datasets for be used for sequence to sequence models.